Welcome to Critical Care (Intensive Therapies Unit)

 We are a large critical care department, admitting around 2250 patients every year.
 There are three Critical Care units at our Trust, one in each of the acute hospitals, but they are seen as one Critical Care Department.
 Each one provides facilities to ensure we can respond to the specialties based at each site, whilst the three together can respond to the needs of all our patients.

-We have large team (over 250 staff) of medical, nursing and allied health professionals.
+We have a large team (over 250 staff) of medical, nursing and allied health professionals.
 Additionally we have a number of very important staff such as our audit, equipment engineers, administrative staff and ward clerks who support both the activities of the team and provide a welcoming face to visitors.
 For further details of working in our Critical Care Team visit our Work Here page.